jeremypedersen/cloud-cheat-sheets/ABC/QuickBI/QuickBI.md

 - Azure PowerBI

+## The Bottom Line

+Worth considering if you have 50 to a few hundred users who need to perform analysis and build display boards over large, dispersed data sets, but it is *expensive*.
+Quick BI would get you the most bang for your buck if you have target users in China, where other BI tools may not work as well.

+If you are a startup, look to low-cost open source tools first.

 ## Pricing

 Since Alibaba Cloud maintains two portals (alibabacloud.com for non-Chinese users, aliyun.com for Chinese users) pricing differs across the two sites.